 - Leave in a sunny spot for 2-3 weeks, shaking daily.
 Outside is best, but a sunny window will do.

 - When the liquid looks dark purple, strain with cheesecloth and transfer to a small dark glass bottle with dropper.
 (Do not add water, as this will usually cause mold.)
 Store in a dark, cool place.
 Shelf life is about 1-2 years.
+Because elderberries make up this glycerite recipe, we consider it a vitamin C food.

 Take 5 drops a day to keep colds away or 5 drops every few hours as soon as you feel you are getting sick.
 Elderberries have powerful antioxidants including Vitamin C and have helped me many times get over the “crud” faster.